 If you’re interested in an authentic experience of the movie, you can watch it in the original Japanese too!
 We opted for the English. 😁

-I just watched Inside Out with our daughter.
+I just watched with our daughter.
 It’s a fun movie and I hadn’t seen it before today.
 If you haven’t seen it, it is very much one of those layered animated movies that kids can enjoy and that also contain a remarkable depth.

 The idea of the movie is to represent a young girl’s emotions as she and her family relocate from the American Mid-West to San Francisco as five characters with their distinct personalities.